enviodev/docs/HyperIndex_versioned_docs/version-v1/Guides/cli-commands.md

 ###### **Subcommands:**

-* `template` — Initialize Fuel indexer from an example template
+* `template` — Initialize a Fuel indexer from an example template

 ## `envio init fuel template`

-Initialize Fuel indexer from an example template
+Initialize a Fuel indexer from an example template

 **Usage:** `envio init fuel template [OPTIONS]`